|Request Workshop Registration Info.

 Location: Berea, Kentucky

 Come join us in July 2015 for a comprehensive 7 day Straw Bale Workshop outside Berea, Kentucky, where you’ll learn valuable skills you need to build your own straw bale home.
 You’ll get hands-on practice stacking, securing, and pinning bales, and plastering the walls with local clay plaster mixed on-site.
 Unlike other similar courses, we maintain a high instructor to student ratio, creating a very personalized atmosphere, and ensuring that everyone will be fully engaged.
+This is much more than a mere introductory course, it is a full immersion in straw bale construction techniques and strategies.
 Come enjoy the awesome experience of working and learning with other enthusiastic people on an inspiring homestead in the beautiful foothills of Appalachia!

 Workshop Information at a Glance: